craigfouts/craigfouts/README.md

 ### Hello :)

-I’m an enthusiastic scientist/engineer interested in building data-driven mechanistic models of living systems and exploring how host-microbiome network topology shapes immune response.
+I’m an enthusiastic scientist/engineer interested in building data-driven mechanistic models of living systems and exploring how host-microbial network topology drives immune responses.

 <!--
 **craigfouts/craigfouts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.